 The Garvin Legal Firm has experience handling trucking injury cases and understands the nature of such devastating accidents.
 Our firm helps victims obtain the compensation needed for medical expenses, lost wages, pain and suffering, and other damages suffered in tractor trailer accidents.
 In addition, we also represent family members of those who have lost a loved one in a fatal trucking accident.Florida Truck Accidents: Uncovering the Real Cause

 Time is of the essence for anyone who has been injured in an accident with any commercial vehicle.
 Federal regulations require that trucking companies fill out many documents after one of their trucks has been involved in an accident.
 Many times these documents are not filled out correctly or in a timely manner.
-This is why it is important for anyone involved in an accident with a tractor trailer to call a Florida Truck accident lawyer as soon as possible.
+This is why it is important for anyone involved in an accident with a tractor trailer to call a truck accident attorney as soon as possible.
 Receiving adequate compensation for a trucking accident can often depend on a thorough investigation of drivers’ logs, employer conduct, and crash scene reconstruction.
 The success of any tractor trailer accident can hinge on your attorney’s ability to examine all the factors that led to the accident.
 Evidence can be lost, and witnesses can disappear.
-So the sooner you are represented by an experienced truck accident attorney, the better your chances of receiving the compensation you deserve.
+So the sooner you are represented by an experienced Fort Myers truck accident attorney, the better your chances of receiving the compensation you deserve.

 – Contact the Gavin Law Firm Today to See How We Can Help You –Trucking Accident Statistics (2006)